 Electrification is on the rise like never before.
 With strict emissions regulations and warehouses facing intense productivity demands, switching to electric powered lift trucks makes real business sense.
+See what you need to know about going electric here.

 Electric lift trucks are only getting more popular, growing from 52% to 64% of total lift trucks sold since the 1990s.
 The business case has never been stronger – and Gregory Poole makes it easier than ever to shift your fleet.